scottperham/hack-and-chat/_posts/2022-03-30-adaptive-card-templates.md

 });
 ```

-Whichever way you do it, the value of `paylod` is the fully expanded adaptive card json (if you are using TypeScript, this will be of type `any`)
+Whichever way you do it, the value of `payload` is the fully expanded adaptive card json (if you are using TypeScript, this will be of type `any`)

 Now, depending on what you actually want to do with your expanded adaptive card, you might need to process it further - perhaps convert it back to a string: